MicrosoftDocs/windows-ai-docs/docs/convert-model-winmltools.md

 - `per_channel`: If set to True, the quantizer will linearly dequantize for each channel in each initialized tensors in [n,c,h,w] format.
 By default this parameter is set to True.
 - `nbits`: number of bits to represent quantized values.
 Currently only 8 bits is supported.
-- `use_dequantize_linear`: if set to True, it will represent dequantize operator as DequantizeLinear operator that is in com.microsoft operator set.
-Note that this operator is only supported in Windows 10 Insider Preview builds greater than 17763.
-If targeting the Windows 10 October 2018 update, set use_dequantize_linear to False.
+- `use_dequantize_linear`: If set to True, the quantizer will linearly dequantize for each channel in initialized tensors for Conv operators in [n,c,h,w] format.
+By default this is set to True.

 ## Create custom ONNX operators